fqqlsun/LEAF_production/README.md

 * **Flexible Configuration:** A highly customizable input parameter dictionary allowing users to define diverse, tailored production requirements for both submodules.
 * **Seamless Batch Exporting:** Results can be exported in batch mode to either **Google Drive** or **Google Cloud Storage (GCS)**.

 ---

-## Google Earth Engine (GEE) Access & Compliance

-Before deploying or running this software, please note the following platform and legal requirements:

-* **User Account Obligation:** Users must independently obtain and maintain their own valid [Google Earth Engine Account](https://earthengine.google.com/).
-* **Terms of Service:** Your utilization of this tool and any subsequent processing jobs are entirely bound by and governed under [Google's Earth Engine Terms of Service](https://earthengine.google.com/terms/).
-* **Data & Platform Disclaimer:** Releasing this source code **does not grant** users access to the Google Earth Engine infrastructure, compute allocations, or its underlying spatial datasets.
-Users are completely responsible for managing their own platform permissions, cloud project billing, and data quotas.

----